 I use the term human guide to describe someone that helps me navigate my environment.
 I specifically use the term human guide to avoid confusion- many people hear the word “guide” and imagine a guide dog or GPS app.
 Being a human guide is a fairly easy process, but it can get some getting used to.
 As long as you don’t walk someone onto train tracks when there’s an oncoming train, or let them fall into water, then things should be fine.
 Read my post on being a human guide here.

 I remember having a conversation with someone who told me all about how the font size seemed to have decreased with the latest software update on one of their devices.
 Upon further investigation, the alleged software update happened at the same time they began having trouble reading fine print in general!
 Luckily, it is very easy to enable accessibility settings on different devices to make them easy to read.
-Read my post on making Android phones accessible here, iPad and iPhone accessible here, and Windows 10 computers accessible here.
+Read my post on making Android phones accessible here (Perkins post), iPad and iPhone accessible here, and Windows 10 computers accessible here.

 While it may seem like including someone with blindness or low vision in an activity is difficult, the truth is that most activities just require a few adaptations or accommodations.
 Menus at restaurants can be enlarged, dance students can have a partner, movies and plays can have descriptive audio, and people can even go on an Easter egg hunt.
 Here is my low vision guide category that describes adaptations for people with low vision in over two dozen activities and growing.